Skip to content

 albino gorilla

-Snowflake – the Albino Gorilla Facts and Lifespan
+Snowflake: the Albino Gorilla Profile, Facts, Lifespan

 Snowflake (1964 – 2003) was an albino western lowland gorilla.
-From 1966 until his death he was kept at the Barcelona Zoo in Barcelona, Catalonia, Spain.
+From 1966 until his death, he was kept at the Barcelona Zoo in Barcelona, Catalonia, Spain.

 Albino gorilla history

 Snowflake was caught on October 5, 1966, in the Rio Muni region of Guinea, Guinea by the ethnic Fang farmer.
-Mao killed the rest of the snowflake’s guerrilla group (who were of normal color).
+Mao killed the rest of the Snowflake’s guerrilla group (who were of normal color).
 Ma ñé then left her home for four days before taking Snowflake to Bata, where she bought primatologist Jordi Sabater Pie.

 Originally named “Enfumu Engui” in Fang by his captor (“white gorilla”), the Albino gorilla was later named “Kopito de Nivi” (Spanish “little snowflake”) by his keeper, Jordi Sabater Pi.